 - Cannot generate contracts from scratch without pre-existing templates

-- Only works with Microsoft Word; other formats must be converted
+- Primarily works with Microsoft Word; other formats must be converted

 - Enterprise pricing makes it inaccessible for smaller firms and solo practitioners